 Where to get it: Searching for a good tortellini in brodo is the perfect excuse to go back to Colline Emiliane.
 It’s so good we’ve included it twice!

 10. Pasta ‘ncaciata

-Made famous by Andrea Camilleri’s Montalbano novels, pasta ‘ncaciata is a cheesy pasta bake with tomatoes, eggplants and basil.
-The good news is you don’t need to go to Sicily to try this delicious pasta dish.
+Made famous by Andrea Camilleri’s “Montalbano” novels, pasta ‘ncaciata is a cheesy pasta bake with tomatoes, eggplants and basil.
+It hails from Sicily, but the good news is you don’t need to leave Rome to try it.

-Where to find it: Luckily, Un Angolo di Sicilia has brought Inspector Montalbano’s favorite to Rome.
+Where to find it: Un Angolo di Sicilia has brought Inspector Montalbano’s favorite to Rome.

 Making great Roman pasta is easier than you think, but it’s not without its tricks.
-In our new online experience, Cook Pasta like a Roman, you’ll join Devour Rome operations manager Abbie in her Italian kitchen and learn how to make two of the city’s most iconic pasta dishes.
-(Glass of Italian red optional but encouraged.)
+In our new online experience, Cook Pasta like a Roman, you’ll join Rome local Abbie in her Italian kitchen and learn how to make two of the city’s most iconic pasta dishes.
+(Accompanying glass of Italian red optional but encouraged.)